 It is important to get a flu shot yearly because flu viruses change from year to year.
 Each year the influenza (flu) vaccine is updated to include the current viruses that are circulating.
-This year’s vaccine contains three different flu strains:
+This year’s vaccine offers protection from the following types of flu strains:

 Am I eligible?